WordPress/Requests/docs/goals.md

    Requests strives to have 90%+ code coverage from the unit tests, aiming for the ideal 100%.
 Introducing new features always means introducing new tests

-   (Note: some parts of the code are not covered by design.
-These sections are marked with `@codeCoverageIgnore` tags)
+   Note: some parts of the code are not covered by design.
+These sections are marked with `@codeCoverageIgnore` tags.

 3. **Maximum compatibility**